karwinski/QA-and-Git/PR.md

+Note: I'm thinking about to eliminate this part:

 ### If you have write acces to the project you do not need to do the fork to create a PR:

 - Just clone the project and follow the instructions of this guide.